lukemunsch/promo-sales-review/README.md

 ## User Stories

-The first time you run this code should be at the end of the first day; this will then run the code and complete the first update for the system.
+The first time you run this code should be at the end of the first day; this will then run the code and complete the first update for the promo sales review system.

 The second and all further runs of the program will display the same information but will show the managers up-to-date performance information.